Inserts (film): Plot

-Just then, pornographic film producer Big Mac appears.
+In the middle of the shoot, pornographic film producer Big Mac appears.
 He has heroin packets in his pocket, an unlit cigar in his mouth, wads of money for Rex, and wannabe actress Cathy Cake hanging on his arm.
-Harlene takes her payment in heroin and dies from an overdose in an upstairs bedroom.
-Rex finds the dead body, and everyone is upset over this turn of events.
-Boy Wonder talks about continuing his film, but Rex refuses to perform with a dead woman.
+Harlene takes her payment in heroin and later dies from an overdose in an upstairs bedroom.
+Rex finds the dead body, and while everyone is upset over this turn of events, Boy Wonder talks about continuing the shoot to complete his film, but Rex refuses to perform with a dead woman.

-Big Mac offers Rex a part in a mainstream movie to get his help in burying the body.
+Big Mac offers Rex a part in a mainstream movie to get his help in disposing of Harlene's body.
 While the two are away, Boy Wonder offers to film Cathy to insert shots of her nude body to double for Harlene.
-At first, Cathy refuses to undress, but after doing it, she becomes aroused by Boy Wonder filming her.
+At first, Cathy refuses to undress, but after relenting and doing it, she becomes aroused by Boy Wonder filming her.
 She eventually has sex with him but is disappointed after learning the camera was off.
 Boy Wonder's sexual experience with Cathy marks the end of his longstanding problem with impotence.

-Boy Wonder, however, realizes that this romantic encounter was a ploy to get her into the film and that she has used and directed him the way he used and directed her.
+Boy Wonder, however, realises that this romantic encounter was a ploy to get her into the film and that she has used and directed him the way he used and directed her.
 Big Mac and Rex return to find both of them half-naked.
 In a jealous rage, Big Mac ends his six-picture stag film contract with Boy Wonder, who by this time is entirely drunk.
-Rex beats up Boy Wonder and hits him with the bottle, as Boy Wonder did to him earlier.
-Big Mac takes the film reel that Boy Wonder used and leaves with Rex and Cathy.
-A man knocks at the door after Boy Wonder is left alone in his home.
-This is Clark Gable, a little-known actor who had been said to be intending to call on Boy Wonder about a film project.
-Boy Wonder will not answer the door, and Gable eventually leaves.
-Alone in his spacious living room, Boy Wonder plays piano and sings, pondering what he will eat for lunch.
+Thinking he has had sex with Cathy, Big Mac hits Boy Wonder and Rex hits him on the head with the bottle.
+Big Mac takes the film reel that Boy Wonder has shot and, as he leaves with Rex and Cathy, he tells Boy Wonder that Clark Gable, a new little-known actor, who had been heard to say he intended to call on Boy Wonder about a film project, is approaching the house.

+After Boy Wonder is left alone, there is insistent knocking at the door, but Boy Wonder does not answer it.
+Instead, he plays piano and sings to celebrate overcoming his impotence.